verifyica-team/pipeliner/README.md

 ### PIPELINER_IPC_IN

-Environment variable that contains the full path name of the properties file passed from Pipeliner to your application.
+Environment variable that contains the full path name of the IPC file passed from Pipeliner to your application.

 Read the properties file to get variables.

 ### PIPELINER_IPC_OUT

-Environment variable that contains the full path name of the properties file your application should write to capture properties.
+Environment variable that contains the full path name of the IPC file your application should write to capture output variables.

-Write to this properties file to capture properties.
+Write to this file to capture output variables

 ### Example